 The tomato sauce is key to keeping everything moist.
 Some raisins are even tossed in for backup.
 When cooked in the liquid, they plump up and become juicy.

-Combining dried fruit with meat is a smart combination that you can find in many cuisines—and one that I happen to love.
+Combining dried fruit with meat is a smart combination you can find in many cuisines-and one that I love.
 That's why you'll find dried apricots in my Chicken Tagine recipe, dried currants in my Cardamom Chicken and Rice, and raisins in these Stuffed Cabbage Rolls.

 🐓Ingredients

 A good Sloppy Joe should be slightly sweet yet a little acidic.
-This recipe uses a mix of cumin, chili powder, and smoked paprika, along with soy sauce and Worcestershire sauce for flavor, then a little brown sugar for sweetness, and red wine vinegar for acidity.
+This recipe uses cumin, chili powder, smoked paprika, soy sauce, and Worcestershire sauce for flavor, a little brown sugar for sweetness, and red wine vinegar for acidity.
 It's the perfect balance.

 Ingredient Notes

-- Jalapeno - We'll use half of a small jalapeno in the recipe, which provides just a little spice to the dish.
+- Jalapeno: We'll use half of a jalapeno in the recipe, providing just a little spice.
 For more spice, use the whole thing.
 For no spice, leave it out altogether.

-- Smoked paprika - If you only have regular paprika, that's fine in this recipe.
-But go get yourself some smoked!
+- Smoked paprika: If you only have regular paprika, that's fine in this recipe.
+But get yourself some smoked!
 You'll thank me later.
+Then you can use it in this Beans and Chorizo recipe.

 See the recipe card below for quantities and measurements.